Alabama Civil Rights Tour

 For years, I have wanted to tour civil rights sites in Alabama.
 The Equal Justice Initiative’s new Legacy Museum and Peace and Justice Memorial grew that interest.
 The history is inspiring and it is heavy – the reminders that the struggle continues are everywhere.
 I’ve studied this history extensively, but I think anyone visiting would find it instructive, moving, and meaningful.
 A number of people asked about our trip, so here are my notes on our experience.

 The sad thing is that in 2020 you could do the exact opposite of this tour, as there are clearly still monuments and memorials to the Confederacy and white supremacy.
 We had no problem avoiding them.
-It was strange, however, visiting sites and people continuing the fight for civil rights and social justice while in an Alabama that continues to be ruled by right wing white supremacist politics.
+It was strange, however, visiting sites and people continuing the fight for civil rights and social justice while in an Alabama that continues to be ruled quite often by right wing white supremacist politics.
+We still found lots of people working for progressive change, and hope that they get more support and votes in the future.

 Here is what we were able to do during our three-day visit, all of which we recommend.
 We visited in late January and had relatively good weather.
 It was high 50s during the day and 40s at night.
 We had heavy rains the first day, but the other days were sunny and we walked everywhere.